 Special assessments are charges levied against a particular property that will gain a benefit from a public project.
-Special assessments typically include infrastructure improvements such as new roadways, street lights, or sewer and water connections to the municipal supply.
-This type of charge is not covered in the taxes of the property.
+Special assessments typically include infrastructure improvements such as new roads, street lights, or sewer, stormwater, and water connections to the municipal supply.
+This type of charge is not listed in the ad valorem taxes of the property.

-In addition to public special assessments, living in a Condo, townhome or house that is part of an HOA or COA may also see special assessments levied by the private association.
+In addition to public special assessments, living in a condo, townhouse or house that is part of an HOA or COA may also see special assessments levied by the private association.
 This can go toward anything in the community that will improve the general amenities for the residences.
 This assessment is in addition to HOA fees.

 For instance, in Pasco county, any property, whether it be in the jurisdiction of the county or in an incorporated city, has the potential of being assessed for paving improvements by the county.
 Unless this is specifically requested from the county, the unpaid assessment may be missed.
 To ensure that no amounts owed to the municipality are overlooked, it is highly advised to always get this paving assessment search completed by the county for every property in Pasco.